Uniform estimates for the canonical solution to the $\bar\partial$-equation on product domains: Proof of the main theorem under differentiability

 \begin{theorem} Let $\Omega:=D_1\times \cdots \times D_n$, $n\geq 2$, where each $D_j$ is a bounded planar domain with $C^2$ boundary.
 Then there exists a positive constant $C$ depending only on $\Omega$ such that for any $\bar\partial$-closed form $ f \in C^{n-1}_{(0,1)} (\bar\Omega)$, the canonical solution to $\bar\partial u = f$ satisfies

 where $\| \cdot \|_{\infty}$ is the essential supnorm on $\Omega$. \end{theorem}

-In this first subsection, we study the canonical solution to the $\bar \partial$ equation on the Cartesian product of planar domains, and construct the canonical solution operator, inspired by the recent works \cite{CM18, CM19, FP19}.
-One dimensional canonical solution operator is given together with uniform estimates in Section 2.
+In this first subsection, we study the canonical solution to the $\bar \partial$ equation on the Cartesian product of planar domains, and construct the canonical solution operator, inspired by the recent work \cite{FP19}.
+The canonical solution operator for planar domains is given together with uniform estimates in Section 2.
 Since the case of $n=2$ carries the precise idea yet without involving too much technical computations, we prove Theorem \ref{C1} for this case in the second subsection.
 After that, we deal with the general case of arbitrary $n$ in the third subsection.

 The crucial idea in the proof is to eliminate the derivative terms in (\ref{formula1}) by the $\bar\partial$-closeness of the data, making use of a similar idea as in \cite{FP19, L75}.
 In the last two subsections, after conducting a refined decomposition of the solution kernel and eliminating the derivatives of the data in (\ref{formula1}), we shall verify each decomposed portion still maintains the integrability.
 The following elementary geometric mean inequality serves the role well.